Six Days, 1 Million Sold: Windrose Conquers Steam

 One million copies in six days.
 Developer Kraken Express confirmed the milestone in a Steam community post today, also noting that Windrose peaked at over 200,000 concurrent players on the platform.
 For a survival-crafter from a studio most people hadn't heard of two weeks ago, those are absurd numbers.

 "Your support for the game is absolutely astonishing, and your patience while we are working on fixes is truly heart-warming," the team wrote.
 The post leans hard into the pirate bit, complete with "YARRRRR" and references to a boar that apparently keeps launching players into trees.
-There's a graphic joking that "the boar got a promotion," which tells you everything about the community's relationship with this game so far.
+There's a graphic joking that "the boar got a promotion," which says a lot about the community's relationship with this game so far.

 I think what's happening here is pretty simple: people have wanted a good pirate game for years, and Ubisoft's Skull and Bones spectacularly failed to deliver one.
 Windrose isn't trying to be a AAA live-service platform.
 It's a survival-crafter with ship combat, base building, and co-op, and it apparently nails the naval battles.
 The ship-to-ship fighting has been singled out as a highlight by players, with the combat described as simple but satisfying.
 Sometimes that's all it takes.